Diversity, equity, and inclusion: Early history

 Early DEI efforts included preferential hiring and treatment of veterans of the US Civil War, their widows, and orphans, in 1865.
-In 1876, this was amended to give preference to veterans during a Reduction in Force.
+In 1876, this was amended to give preference to veterans during a reduction in force.
 In 1921 and 1929, executive orders by presidents Coolidge and Harding established ten-point preference for veterans towards exams and hiring criteria for federal employment.
 In 1944, the Veterans' Preference Act codified the previous executive orders, clarified criteria, and included special hiring provisions for disabled veterans.
 Later amendments added veterans from conflicts after World War II, special provisions for the mothers of disabled or deceased veterans, and job-specific training for veterans entering the federal or private workforce.

-In 1936, President Franklin D. Roosevelt signed the Randolph-Sheppard Act, which mandated the federal government to give preference to purchase products made by the blind, and established the Committee on Purchases of Blind Made Products.
-The 1971 Javits–Wagner–O'Day Act expanded the Randolph-Sheppard act and changed the name to The Committee for Purchase from People Who Are Blind or Severely Disabled (now AbilityOne).
+In 1936, President Franklin D. Roosevelt signed the Randolph–Sheppard Act, which mandated the federal government to give preference to purchase products made by the blind, and established the Committee on Purchases of Blind Made Products.
+The 1971 Javits–Wagner–O'Day Act expanded the Randolph–Sheppard Act and changed the name to The Committee for Purchase from People Who Are Blind or Severely Disabled (now AbilityOne).
 Blind-made products are used throughout the federal government, and include brands such as Skillcraft, ARC Diversified, Austin Lighthouse, and Ability One.

-Other DEI policies include Affirmative Action.
-The legal term "affirmative action" was first used in "Executive Order No. 10925", signed by President John F. Kennedy on 6 March 1961, which included a provision that government contractors "take affirmative action to ensure that applicants are employed, and employees are treated [fairly] during employment, without regard to their race, creed, color, or national origin".
+Other DEI policies include affirmative action.
+The legal term "affirmative action" was first used in Executive Order 10925, signed by President John F. Kennedy on 6 March 1961, which included a provision that government contractors "take affirmative action to ensure that applicants are employed, and employees are treated [fairly] during employment, without regard to their race, creed, color, or national origin".
 It was used to promote actions that achieve non-discrimination.
-In September 1965, President Lyndon Johnson issued Executive Order 11246 which required government employers to "hire without regard to race, religion and national origin" and "take affirmative action to ensure that applicants are employed and that employees are treated during employment, without regard to their race, color, religion, sex or national origin."
+In September 1965, President Lyndon B. Johnson issued Executive Order 11246 which required government employers to "hire without regard to race, religion and national origin" and "take affirmative action to ensure that applicants are employed and that employees are treated during employment, without regard to their race, color, religion, sex or national origin".
 The Civil Rights Act of 1964 prohibited discrimination based on race, color, religion, sex or national origin.
 Neither executive order nor The Civil Rights Act authorized group preferences.
-The Senate floor manager of the bill, Senator Hubert Humphrey, declared that the bill “would prohibit preferential treatment for any particular group” adding “I will eat my hat if this leads to racial quotas.”
+The Senate floor manager of the bill, Senator Hubert Humphrey, declared that the bill "would prohibit preferential treatment for any particular group" adding "I will eat my hat if this leads to racial quotas".

 More recently, concepts have moved beyond discrimination to include diversity, equity, and inclusion as motives for preferring historically underrepresented groups.
-In the famous Bakke decision of 1978, Regents of the University of California v.
+In the landmark opinion of 1978, Regents of the University of California v.
 Bakke, diversity became a constitutional law factor.
-The Supreme Court ruled that quotas were illegal, but it was allowable to consider race as a plus factor when trying to foster "diversity" in their classes.
+The Supreme Court ruled that racial quotas were illegal, but it was allowable to consider race as a plus factor when trying to foster "diversity" in their classes.